How water works in Orange County

 North and central O.C.

-The Orange County Water District (OCWD), servicing north and central Orange County, refills the Orange County Groundwater Basin with many different water supplies: water from the Santa Ana River, which includes rainfall, snowmelt and treated wastewater from upstream water users; local rainfall; and imported water from the Colorado River and Northern California.
-Additionally, OCWD supplements Mother Nature’s limited water supplies with water that used to be wastewater.
+The Orange County Water District (OCWD), servicing 2.5 million residents in north and central Orange County, manages the Orange County Groundwater Basin (Basin) and refills it with many different water supplies: water from the Santa Ana River, which includes rainfall, snowmelt and treated wastewater from upstream water users, local rainfall, imported water from the Colorado River and northern California, and purified wastewater from the Groundwater Replenishment System (GWRS).

-Thanks to OCWD’s innovative water management program, north and central Orange County communities can pump about 75 percent of their water demands from the basin without causing damage to this large aquifer.
-They get the remaining 25 percent of their needs from imported supplies.
-The Metropolitan Water District of Southern California (MWD) supplies the imported water through it local subsidiary member agency, the Municipal Water District of Orange County (MWDOC).
-Nineteen retail water agencies and city water departments deliver a blend of these waters to north and central Orange County residents and businesses.
+Thanks to OCWD’s innovative water management programs, 19 cities and retail water agencies can pump about 77% of their water demands from the Basin.
+They get the remaining 23% from imported supplies brought in by the Metropolitan Water District of Southern California (MWD) and served through its local subsidiary member agency, the Municipal Water District of Orange County (MWDOC).

-Retail water agencies establish the price of water delivered to customers.
-The rate charged for water is impacted by multiple factors, including the cost of groundwater; the cost of imported water; the cost to construct, operate and maintain pipelines, reservoirs and pumps to deliver water to homes or businesses; and the administrative cost of operating a retail water system.
+The cost of groundwater is $507/acre-foot, about half the cost of imported water, which is $1,143/acre-foot.
+Retail water agencies in Orange County establish the price of water delivered to customers.
+The rate charged for water is impacted by multiple factors, including the cost of groundwater, the cost of imported water, the cost to construct, operate and maintain pipelines, reservoirs and pumps to deliver water to homes or businesses, and the administrative cost of operating a retail water system.
 Retailers' rates can vary depending upon the age of the water system, how much groundwater is used versus more expensive imported water, and other factors.
 For this reason, OCWD attempts to maximize the amount of groundwater available to retail agencies, while sustainably managing the basin.